SMB784/SQRL_quickstart/README.md

 recreate the vivado project that will upload a basic load-out configuration for the SQRL Acorn CLE 215/215+ Artix7 FPGA board.
-This configuration will blink all available LEDs and output unique square wave frequencies on all available output pins (see pinout for the Hirose DF52 connector below).
+This configuration will blink all available LEDs and output unique square wave frequencies on all available output pins from the GPIO bank underneath the heat sink on the top side of the board. (see pinout for the Hirose DF52 connector below).

 I have also created a couple scripts for uploading the post-implementation